GuoxinFang/SpatialFiberPrinting/README.md

 # Spatial Fiber Printing - [project page](https://guoxinfang.github.io/SpatialFiberPrinting)

 ## Abstract
+This is the data set for technical paper "Exceptional Mechanical Performance by Spatial Printing with Continuous Fiber" by Guoxin Fang, Tianyu Zhang, Yuming Huang, Zhizhou Zhang, Kunal Masania, Charlie C.L.
+Wang.

-This work explores a spatial printing method to fabricate continuous fiber-reinforced thermoplastic composites (CFRTPCs), which can achieve exceptional mechanical performance.
-For models giving complex 3D stress distribution under loads, typical planar-layer-based fiber placement usually fails to provide sufficient reinforcement due to their orientations being constrained to planes.
-The effectiveness of fiber reinforcement could be maximized by using multi-axis additive manufacturing (MAAM) to better control the orientation of continuous fibers in 3D-printed composites.
+We explore a spatial printing method to fabricate continuous fiber-reinforced thermoplastic composites (CFRTPCs), which can achieve exceptional mechanical performance.
+We propose a computational approach to generate 3D toolpaths that satisfy two major reinforcement objectives: 1) following the maximal stress directions in critical regions and 2) connecting multiple load-bearing regions by continuous fibers.

 ## Usage of the dataset